-Microlam--correctly spelled "Microllam®," but more on that later--is the brand name for a type of engineered lumber used for heavy structural support.
-Each piece of this lumber is actually composed of smaller, micro-thin layers of wood that are glued together--or laminated.
+Microllam is the brand name for a type of engineered lumber made by Weyerhauser and used for heavy structural support.
+Each piece of this lumber is actually composed of smaller, micro-thin layers of wood that are glued together—or laminated.

-While costly, Microllam and other LVLs are today's standard for areas of the home that need heavy support without the bulk associated with older construction techniques.
+While costly, Microllam and other types of laminated veneer lumber (LVL) are today's standard for areas of the home that need heavy support without the bulk associated with older construction techniques.

 Much like plywood, thin sheets of wood are sandwiched and bound with super-strong glue.
-Unlike plywood, Microllam and other LVLs are solid, heavy, and intended to carry loads.
+Unlike plywood, Microllam and other LVLs are solid and intended to carry loads.

 But with newer advancements in lumber processing and lamination, manufacturers have been able to produce lighter and smaller lumber with the same or even greater strength.